Tag Archives: Lockheed F-94B

 The Valley News, Vol. 34, No. 10, 19 August 1954, Page 9-C, Columns 3–6

-Originally a P-80C Shooting Star single-place fighter, 48-356 had been modified at Lockheed Plant B-9 in Van Nuys to become the prototype TF-80C two-place jet trainer (the designation was soon changed to T-33A), which first flew 22 March 1948.
+Originally a P-80C Shooting Star single-place fighter, 48-356 had been modified at Lockheed Plant B-9 in Van Nuys to become the prototype TP-80C two-place jet trainer (the designation was soon changed to T-33A), which first flew 22 March 1948.
 It was then modified as the prototype YF-94.
 48-356 was later modified as the prototype F-94B.
+48-356 was on static display at Lackland Air Force Base, Texas, for many years.
 It is in the collection of the Air Force Flight Test Museum, Edwards Air Force Base, and is in storage awaiting restoration.

 © 2023, Bryan R. Swopes